I hear so often “When can I do [insert exercise or sport of your choice] again?”

 If you have or have had prolapse or hernia, surgically repaired or not, you must seek the advice of a specialist Women’s Health Physiotherapist to discuss your individual circumstances and whether or not you should ever do these types of exercises again.
 It’s better to work with our body rather than against it, pushing it through the leaking, pain and instability.
 There are plenty of alternative exercises you can do with the guidance of your physio.

 Listen to your body.
 Notice the signs and signals.
-Don’t ignore its screams for you to stop.
-Back up, focus on function and strength first and don’t settle for the Tena Lady pads.
+Back up, focus on function and strength first.
 You deserve a body that works and allows you to do the stuff you love, without pissing yourself.

 The MUTU System program has been designed with your body in mind.
-The workouts are gradual and restorative, slowly introducing intensive, fat burning, low impact workouts, when you are ready.
-You’ll be taught how to assess yourself, how to know when you can ‘move on’ and how to adapt when your body isn’t strong enough just yet.
+The workouts are gradual and restorative, then introducing more intensive but low-impact workouts.
+You’ll be taught how to assess yourself, how to know when you can ‘move on’, and how to adapt when your body isn’t strong enough just yet.

-Get a fully functioning core and pelvic floor, understand body alignment and use all of this when you move, then you can exercise and move any way you like!
+With a fully functioning core and pelvic floor you can exercise and move any way you like!